 Without further ado, here is how you chain stitch.

 We'll be doing the Elara tutorials in two formats, the first via the above video, if that suits your learning style, and the second mirrored below in a written format with still images and gifs to supplement.
-If you'd like to print these instructions to keep beside you while you work, download the PDF version of this blog post <here insert link when finished>.

 - Size H [5.00 mm] crochet hook